TRANSCEND

 TRANSCEND (Transformational and Robust Adaptation to Water Scarcity and Climate Change under Deep Uncertainty) is a Horizon Europe research project that identifies ways of managing water when its availability is low, and the uncertainty of cascading effects is high.

 The frequency, magnitude, and especially the cascading effects of scarcity and climate change on water management are often hard to estimate because there are many variables and effects that hinder planning.
-Conventional decision-making methods and policies are less useful to deal with such (deep) uncertainty.
+Conventional decision-making methods and policies are less useful in dealing with such (deep) uncertainty.

 The objective of TRANSCEND is to identify and catalyze the adoption of Transformational Adaptation Policies (TAP) to water scarcity, including innovative water allocation systems and economic instruments, that are robust and flexible to uncertainty and change, while simultaneously achieving equitable and sustainable economic growth and welfare.
 The project builds on three interactive pillars:

-2. an actionable modeling suite that integrates interdisciplinary socio-ecological science and ensemble forecasting to guide TAP design
+2. A viable modelling suite that integrates interdisciplinary socio-ecological science and ensemble forecasting to guide TAP design.

 start: